xesrochers/bijou/README.md

 License
 -------
 Well this is really experimental code.
-Use at you own risk.
+Use at your own risk.
 Released under the MIT LICENSE.